Bounded cohomology, quotient extensions, and hierarchical hyperbolicity: Quotients of mapping class groups

 where $\hat H$ is hyperbolic.
-Since the comparison map for hyperbolic groups is surjective \cite{neumannreeves} (see also \cite{mineyev}), by Lemma \ref{qce pullback} we then get that the central extension from the statement is bounded, as required.
+Indeed, the comparison map for hyperbolic groups is surjective \cite{neumannreeves} (see also \cite{mineyev}); hence, if the bottom extension exists, it is bounded, and in turn the central extension from the statement is also bounded by Lemma \ref{qce pullback}.

-The required quotient $H$ can be taken to be the quotient of $G=B_4/\N_h$ by the normal subgroup $\cal K$ generated by suitable powers of all images of Dehn twists of $B_4$.
-We now explain why we can choose such a $\cal K$ that intersects trivially the image $Z$ of $\langle \tau_\gamma\rangle$ in $G$, and such that $G/\cal K Z$ is hyperbolic.
-This uses results from \cite{short_HHG:I,short_HHG:II} about \emph{short HHG}.
-We do not need the whole definition here; what is important is that these are HHG with a specified collection of cyclic subgroups, and if all of those are finite then the group is hyperbolic, see \cite[Lemma 2.14]{short_HHG:I}.
-All relevant short HHG below also satisfy the assumption called colourability from \cite[Definition 2.8]{DMS:stable}, which from now on we omit.
-Modding out suitable powers of generators of any subcollection of the specified cyclic subgroups yields another short HHG by \cite[Theorem 4.1]{short_HHG:II}, with associated collection of specified subgroups simply the images of the specified subgroups of the original short HHG.

-First of all, $\hat G= \calG(S_5, p)/\N$ is a short HHG.
-This can be seen combining the following: \begin{itemize} \item $\calG(S_5, p)$ is a short HHG, see \cite[Subsection 2.3.1]{short_HHG:I}, with specified subgroups generated by Dehn twists. \item We can add any cyclic subgroup generated by a pseudo-Anosov to the collection of specified subgroups of the short HHG structure of $\calG(S_5, p)$ by \cite[Proposition 4.4]{short_HHG:I}. \item The aforementioned \cite[Theorem 4.1]{short_HHG:II} allows us to conclude that modding out suitable powers of $h$ yields a short HHG (with the expected structure with specified subgroups coming from images of Dehn twists). \end{itemize}

-Now, for $\cal K$ as above we can consider its image $\hat{\cal K}$ in $\hat G$, and this is the kernel associated to a composite rotating family, by \cite[Remark 3.8]{short_HHG:II}.
-This allows us to apply Proposition \ref{prop:composite_proj} and deduce that $\cal K$ intersects $Z$ trivially, as required.
-Moreover, $G/{\cal K} Z=\hat G/\hat{\cal K}$ is a short HHG by \cite[Theorem 4.1]{short_HHG:II}, and all its specified subgroups are finite, which as mentioned above implies that the group is hyperbolic.
-This concludes the proof. \end{proof}
+One can argue that $H$ can be taken to be the quotient of $G=B_4/\N_h$ by the normal subgroup $\cal K$ generated by suitable powers of all images of Dehn twists of $B_4$.
+In order to prove this, one needs techniques from \cite{dahmani:rotating} to show that the intersection $\cal K\cap \Z$ is trivial, and then the machinery from \cite{short_HHG:I,short_HHG:II}, in particular \cite[Theorem 4.1]{short_HHG:II}, to prove that $G/\Z\cal K$ is hyperbolic.
+Note that we can apply \cite{short_HHG:I,short_HHG:II} because $\calG(S_5, p)$ is ``sufficiently low-complexity'' to be a so-called \emph{short HHG}, as introduced in \cite{short_HHG:I}. \end{proof}